-This is the cornerstone of "education-based marketing" - which involves generating a lead based on giving away some valuable information, some offer, which is attractive to your target audience.
+This forms the cornerstone of "education-based marketing" - which involves generating leads based on giving away valuable information, an offer, which is attractive to your target audience as step one of your process.

-TIP: Think in terms of "test and measure" when starting a campaign, because each component listed above can be improved upon.
+TIP: Think in terms of "test and measure" when starting a campaign, because each component listed above can, and should, be improved upon.

-And those who respond to your mailing and land on your site are now prequalified because they've taken the first step with you.
+And those who respond to your mailing and land on your site are now prequalified because they've just taken the first step with you.